Earline Parmon

 Earline W. Parmon (November 18, 1943 – March 15, 2016) was an American politician.

 Born in Buffalo, New York, Parmon graduated from Winston-Salem State University.
 She served as a Democratic member of the North Carolina General Assembly representing the state's seventy-second House district, including constituents in Forsyth County.
 An education consultant from Winston-Salem, North Carolina, Parmon has served five terms in the state House from 2002 to 2013.
 She announced in 2012 that she would run for a seat in the North Carolina Senate.
 Parmon served in the North Carolina Senate from 2013 until her resignation in 2015.
+She was the first African American ever to represent Forsyth County in the State Senate.
 Parmon also served as Forsyth County, North Carolina commissioner.
 Parmon died on March 15, 2016.